MilkyWay303/Tip-calculator/README.md

-Simple calculator for tips
+Simple calculator for tips <br />
-First you iinput a price for food
+First you iinput a price for food <br />
-Then you select your satisfaction with the service
+Then you select your satisfaction with the service <br />
 It automatically calculates overall price